Why stepping up your online presence is crucial to stand out in a post-COVID world.

 You can’t stand out if you look and sound like everyone else in your industry.
 How can you leverage the uniqueness that is within your business outside of what you sell?
 For a long time, businesses have had it easy when it comes to marketing.
 All you needed to do was put some funky “packaging” or imagery around what you were offering and shazam!
 If it looked and felt good it seemed to work instantly.
 But these days that is not enough.

 Doing things differently these days means finding ways to build relationships with your audience.
 Building relationships with people means letting people “in”.
 It means being open to sharing more about who you are and who your team is, and sharing the behind-the-scenes things about how you do what you do.
 It’s important for your audience to hear why you do what you do as well.
 Every business is made up of different people.
 Use this to your advantage.

 Standing out requires courage, bravery and tenacity.
 It’s worth it, though, when you take a look around and you notice that everyone else is doing “the same old thing”.
 You’ll be the leader of the pack.
 This is all about sharing the human elements of your business.
-Not just the product or service
+Not just the product or service that you’re selling.

 When you talk to any marketer, you will be asked who your niche is.
 The common response is “anyone who is willing to pay”!
 While this may be true, if you really want to stand head and shoulders above everyone else in your industry, changing the way you look at this could be the game changer for you.

 Be clear on exactly who you would love to have as your customer or client.
 This helps you to make your marketing and your content creation specific.
 To cut through the relentless noise online, your content must be relevant and engaging to your audience.
 It needs to get your audience thinking, “How did they know what was going on in the back of my head?”